geek4teck/electron-react-boilerplate/README.md

 Any changes done in react reflects automatically (almost instantly) in electron and browser both.

+**Note: When you wan to build electron app, you should change public/dev.js to public/main.js in package.json file**
 ### `npm run electron-build`
 ### `npm run electron-dist`